webpack/webpack-cli/INIT.md

 This answers to the output directory of your application.
 The output directory is where servers or your `index.html` will read the generated bundle from.

-3. `Are you going to use this in production?
-(Y/n)`

-If you answer `Yes` to this, we add [`MinCssExtractPlugin`](https://github.com/webpack-contrib/mini-css-extract-plugin) to your project.
-This means that your style files will be separated in production from the bundles where they are used.
-If you answer `No`, we will not use the plugin, and `Question 6` will be ignored by default.

 4. `Will you be using ES2015?
 (Y/n)`

 If you answer `Yes` to this question, we will add [`ES2015`](https://babeljs.io/learn-es2015/) to your webpack configuration, which will allow you to use modern JavaScript in your project.